mac-comp127/painter/README.md

 Your main goal in this lab is to support multiple brushes.
 You currently have a spray paint effect; you will add two more.

 The code is not yet ready for multiple brushes.
-You will get ready in two steps:
+You will get ready for that with the following two steps.
+(Not yet!
+We are looking ahead!
+This is a plan, not instructions!)

 1. Extract a separate `Brush` class from `PainterApp` that is responsible for nothing but placing the fuzzy dots.
 2. Convert that to a `SprayPaint` class that implements a `Brush` interface, and make `PainterApp` depend _only_ on the interface.